wongey/add-decomp-sprimitive/README.md

 ### Package Download

-Please download our package [here](https://github.com/wongey/add-decomp-sprimitive).
+The package [AdditiveDecomposition.m](https://github.com/wongey/add-decomp-sprimitive) is available (Last update: ??).

+The notebook [AdditiveDecomposition_Examples.nb](https://github.com/wongey/add-decomp-sprimitive) contains [examples](https://github.com/wongey/add-decomp-sprimitive) that illustrates the use of package (requires that the package and example file be stored in the same directory as the notebook).

 ### Paper

 The paper is accessible from the [arXiv](https://arxiv.org/).
 This paper has been submitted to [ISSAC 2020](http://www.issac-conference.org/2020/index.php) and is undergoing the [review process](http://www.issac-conference.org/2019/ReviewProcess.php).

-The appendix to our paper can be downloaded [here](https://github.com/wongey/add-decomp-sprimitive).
+The appendix to our paper is [here](http://wongey.github.io/add-decomp-sprimitive/appendix.pdf).

 ### Links to References